mjfrigaard/sharing-your-work/manuscript/02chapter.md

 # Part 2: "Have a workflow."

-A **workbench** is a place to keep and organize tools, and a **workflow** is how we combine these tools to get things done.
-This chapter will cover the workbench we use and the three guiding principles of the workflow we recommend.
+A **workbench** is a place to keep and organize tools, and a **toolchain** is how we combine the tools to get things done.
+This chapter will cover the workbench we use and the three guiding principles of the toolchain we recommend.

 1. Use free open source software
 2. Write code